qligier/ch-epr/PMP-issues.md

 ## Usage of deletionStatus attribute

 The usage of the attribute _deletionStatus_ is not described by EPDV Annex 5.1.
 Who's allowed to set it/update it?
 On which documents?
 What is the use case for _deletionProhibited_?
 What is the by law determinate time period?

 ## Content of the medication plan

 What goes into the medication plan?
 Which drug categories (i.e. dangerous/protected drugs, drug trials)?
 Are prescrivable non-drugs allowed (e.g. crutches)?

-Is there limitations depending on the drug type? (e.g. preventing patients from creating prescriptions for anything else than over-the-counter drugs)

 ## Drug database

 Do we need to connect the aggregator to a drug database (compendium)?
 If it shall reject 'protected' drugs or non-drugs, then surely yes.

+## Patient rights

+What can a patient do?
+Can they create a PRE or DIS?
+Is there limitations depending on the drug type? (e.g. preventing patients from creating MTPs for anything else than over-the-counter drugs).
+Can they specify a drug that has no GTIN (i.e. not in the compendium)?

+## Medication card

+A template has to be created, with the rules to generate it (order, grouping, etc.).
+A special effort has to be made on dosing forms.

 ## XUA